EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-07-intership-diary.md

 **September 8th, 2022**
-After a long journey for the website website finnally worked Setting up the email accound via Zimbra and via mattermost Gitlab an open source platform for secure collaboration accross the entire software development lifecycle.
+After a long journey for the website website finally worked Setting up the email accound via Zimbra and via mattermost Gitlab an open source platform for secure collaboration accross the entire software development lifecycle.